travis-ci/docs-travis-ci-com/blog/_posts/2012-06-05-support_for_multiple_jdks.md

 It is that simple and that easy!

-You can specify one, two or all jdk keys, and it works the same way for Java, Clojure and so on.
+You can specify one, two or all JDK keys, and it works the same way for Java, Clojure and so on.

 Here are some real examples: